Seshelle/diffusion-noise-alternatives-webui/README.md

 Plasma noise:
 * Turbulence: Size/frequency of the noise.
 Higher values mean more high-frequency noise.
 * Denoising: Like img2img denoising.
 A value of 0 will leave the init noise unchanged, while a value of 1 will fully denoise the init image.
-* Noise multiplier: How much default latent noise to add to the image.
-Value of 0 adds none, while a value of 1 will apply noise at full strength.

 FBM noise:
 * Octaves: The number of different frequencies/detail levels in the noise.